christopherxwebb/Notes/README.md

 # Building a Notes App

-The Notes App allows the user to create, save and store notes on a server.
+The Notes App allows the user to create, save and clear notes on a server.

 Built with JS, node.js, HTML and CSS.